s-AVE/AdventureWorksCompany/README.md

 traffic driver across all markets.

-**Action:** Position Water Bottle as the anchor product in cross-continent marketing campaigns, and consider bundling it with complementary Accessories to increase average order value.
+**Action:** Position Water Bottle as the anchor product in cross-continent marketing campaigns, and consider **bundling it** with complementary Accessories to increase average order value.

 ---

 ### 5) Retention Strategy for the Professional Segment
-The Professional segment contributes 31.6% of all transactions and demonstrates higher spending per transaction — as evidenced by top customer Mr. Maurice Shan at $2,068 per transaction versus the
+The Professional segment contributes 31.6% of all transactions and demonstrates higher spending per transaction as evidenced by top customer Mr. Maurice Shan at $2,068 per transaction versus the
 $1,431 customer average.
 This segment is the most valuable to retain.

 **Action:**
-- Implement a loyalty program targeting repeat buyers
+- Implement a loyalty program targeting repeat buyers.
-- Offer early access to new products for top-spending customers
+- Offer early access to new products for top-spending customers.
-- Introduce membership tiers based on cumulative spending to incentivize higher transaction frequency
+- Introduce membership tiers based on cumulative spending to incentivize higher transaction frequency.

 ---